Good Things Come to Those Who Sweat

 Sweat can be a problem in class, but then again, if you ever abruptly stop sweating in class it can be a signal that your body is overworking and is starting to shut down!
 From a safety standpoint, we do have to be careful with sweat on the mat as mats can get slippery, and we prefer that we stay on our feet in Krav Maga.

-But, the bigger problem is not sweat, it is body odor / clothing odor.
+But, the bigger problem is not sweat.
+It’s body odor & clothing odor.

-This is more often caused by old sweat, which comes from wearing the same shirt multiple days without cleaning it effectively or not showering regularly enough.
+This is more often caused by old sweat, which comes from wearing the same shirt multiple days without cleaning it effectively (emphasis on “effectively”), or not showering regularly enough.

 How much does deodorant help?

-Deodorant is kind of like just using a breath mint: it will mask the problem, but it doesn’t really help in the long term…you still need to shower just like you still need to brush your teeth.
-Perfume and cologne are worse.
+Deodorant is kind of like just using a breath mint without brushing or flossing your teeth: it will mask the problem, but it doesn’t really help in the long term… you still need to shower just like you still need to brush your teeth.
+Perfume and cologne are even worse.
 They mask odors but replace them with stronger odors, and these strong smells can be just as, if not more, offensive as body odor.
 It is important to wear the same deodorant that you would on a regular basis, but it is not a replacement for being clean.

 Does it matter what you wear to class (certain fabrics or items of clothing)?